 2) Compare cars side by side

-Our compare cars tool shows you all the data and spec info you need to see whether the cars you are interested in have all the kit you are after.
+Our compare cars tool shows you all the data and spec info you need to see whether the cars you are interested in have all the kit you’re after.

 3) See who offers video calls

 When you receive offers from our trusted dealers you will be able to see which offer a ‘Video Calls’ service, and some of these dealers will be able to offer video ‘walkarounds’ of the car you are interested in.
-This is where a tour guide will take a live video around the car, and be able to answer any questions you may have, while you are watching at home.
+This is a virtual tour where the dealer will take a live video around the car, and be able to answer any questions you may have – all while you watch from the comfort of your home.

 Will my new car be delayed by coronavirus?